-Thames Path: Richmond and Teddington Circular walk
+Thames Path: Richmond and Teddington Circular Short Walk

 A lovely section of the Thames: Ham House, Marble Hill House, New Orleans Gallery, a sculpture garden, riverside pubs